Pedro1697/FootballFaceRecognition/README.md

 * model: contains python notebook for model building
 * image_scrapping: python code for the model building
 * server: contains the flask server and UI
-* images_dataset: dataset used for the model training
+* images_dataset: link for the image dataset used for the model training

 Technologies used in the project:
 * Python